raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ### EEPROM write protect

-Write protecting the EEPROMs on the Raspberry Pi4 Model B requires both a software change and a small board modification.
+Write protecting the EEPROMs on the Raspberry Pi 4 Model B requires both a software change and a small board modification.

 **This is only recommended for advanced users or industrial customers.**